 Six Town Housing, 6 Knowsley Place, Angouleme Way, Bury, BL9 0EL.

 We have appointed a Data Protection Officer to oversee our compliance with this privacy notice.
-Our Data Protection Officer is Claire Rybczynski.
+Our Data Protection Officer is Vicky Tattersall.
 If you have any questions about this privacy notice or how we handle your personal information, please contact the DPO using the details above.